actorapp/actor-platform/docs/SERVER.md

 ### Requirements
 * Installed PostgreSQL version 9.3+
 * AWS account with S3 bucket for file storage
-* Account with one of the following SMS gateways: TeleSign, Clickatell, or Twilio
 * Have SSL certificates and public IP (or two for Mobile and Web clients)

 ### Configuration file